Zotero for iOS Beta

-Please note: This is an early beta, and you shouldn't use it if you're in the middle of an important project.
+Please note: This is beta software, and you shouldn't use it if you're in the middle of an important project.
 Make sure that you've made a backup of your Zotero data directory on your computer before connecting the app to your Zotero account.

 Zotero for iOS lets you work with your Zotero data no matter where you are:

 - Sync your personal and group libraries